 NOTE: Light will cause peroxide to change back to water so no rinsing is necessary.

-I hope my article was helpful for you.
+I hope my article was helpful to you.
 See you for the next story 🙂